28 Downstream clusters #

 is deployed on all of the specified target clusters.

-Determine the version to which you need to upgrade your chart so that it is compatible with an Edge 3.X.Y release.
-Helm chart version per Edge release can be viewed from the Section 36.1, “Abstract”.
+Determine the version to which you need to upgrade your chart so that it is compatible with the desired Edge release.
+Helm chart version per Edge release can be viewed from the release notes (Section 37.1, “Abstract”).

 In your Fleet monitored Git repository, edit the Helm chart’s